sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 Then Joe was about to start moving things into the library when he realized the mess he was facing: Do you remember the inheritance hierarchy of the adapters?

  1. Every Adapter extends from `AdvertisementAdapter`.
 But no advertisement should be displayed in the new app.
 Moreover, the provided advertisement sdk to display banners is really buggy, causes memory leaks and crashes quite often.
-Even if no advertisement banner get's displayed the advertisement sdk does a lot of crap in the background.
+Even if no advertisement banner was displayed the advertisement sdk did a lot of crap in the background.
 Therefore, including the advertisement sdk in the new app was not acceptable.
  2. There is no adapter that he can reuse that can display `NewsTeaser` (part of `HomeAdapter`) and `PetFoodTip` (part of `PetFoodTipAdapter`).
 What should Joe do?
 He could create a new Adapter called `NewsTipAdapter` that  extends from `HomeAdapter` and then he has to add the `PedFoodTip` as new view type.
 But that would mean that he has two Adapters to maintain for the same view type `PedFoodTip`.

  > Welcome to the adapter hell Joe!